Rishang/heygpt/README.md

 Note: This is the default csv used for prompts: [default-prompts.csv](./prompts.csv), for using your own prompts, you need to follow the same format as in this file.

-For your own prompts by providing a url to a `csv` file containing your prompts.
+For your own prompts by providing a URL to a `csv` file containing your prompts.
 You can also use local `csv` file by providing a relative path to it.

 ```bash
 # local csv file